Babe Ruth League: Namesake

+1970s–1999

-In 1974, the 13-Year-Old Prep League was added.
+In 1974, the 13-Year-Old Prep League level was added.
 The Prep League allows 13-year-old players to make the transition to the regulation size diamond, while competing with peers their own age.

-In 1982, Babe Ruth Baseball added yet another division to its program, the Bambino division for players ages 4–12.
+In 1982, the Babe Ruth League baseball organization added yet another division to its program, the Bambino division for players ages 4–12.

-In 1984, Babe Ruth League, Inc. added another dimension to its program, Babe Ruth Softball.
-The Softball Division encompasses players 4 to 18 years of age.
-The program was organized because Babe Ruth League, Inc. saw a need for a quality national softball program.
-The softball program was designed to focus on all ability levels of young female athletes, providing them with the same enriching athletic experience as the baseball divisions.
+Again in 1984, Babe Ruth League, Inc. added another dimension to its program with Babe Ruth Softball.
+The Softball Division aimed at girls and young women encompasses players 4 to 18 years of age.
+The program was organized because Babe Ruth League, Inc. saw a need for a quality national softball program promoting the slightly different game of Softball, with its adjusted dimensions and measurements plus equipment.
+The softball program was designed to focus on all ability levels of young female athletes, providing them with the same enriching pleasurable athletic experience as much as the longtime boys' baseball divisions.

-July 6, 1999 was the beginning of a new era for Babe Ruth League, Inc. The Bambino Division was renamed "Cal Ripken Baseball, a Division of Babe Ruth League, Inc." Cal Ripken Jr.'s visions and philosophies, molded by his father, Cal Ripken Sr., directly parallel those of Babe Ruth League, Inc. Now two of the most prolific legends and heroes in baseball inspire in our youth participants their knowledge, spirit and pure passion for the game.
+July 6, 1999, was the beginning of a new era for Babe Ruth League, Inc. The Bambino Division was renamed "Cal Ripken Baseball, a Division of Babe Ruth League, Inc. Famous "Ironman" player for the legendary Baltimore Orioles.
+Cal Ripken Jr.' s visions and philosophies, molded by his father, longtime Oriole coach and manager Cal Ripken Sr., (1935–1999), directly parallel those of Babe Ruth League, Inc. Now two of the most prolific legends and heroes in baseball inspire in our youth participants their knowledge, spirit and pure passion for the game.

+2000–present

-In 2000 the Buddy-Ball Division for players ages 5–20 who are physically and/or mentally challenged was renamed the Bambino BuddyBall Division.
+In 2000, the Buddy-Ball Division for players ages 5–20 who are physically and/or mentally challenged was renamed the Bambino BuddyBall Division.
 A "buddy" helps the player swing a bat, round the bases, catch a ball.

 2013 saw the addition of Xtreme Fastpitch to accommodate all softball participants—those who wish to play on a recreational level to those who seek a higher degree of competition to hone their skills with the goal of continuing play into high school and beyond.